sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 ### Standard Varints (`int32` / `int64`)

 Varints use protobuf's [Base 128 Varint](https://protobuf.dev/programming-guides/encoding/#varints) format.
-Each byte reserves its most significant bit as a continuation flag.
-If the bit is set, another byte follows.
-The remaining 7 bits carry the actual payload.
+Each byte reserves its MSB as a continuation flag, leaving 7 bits for payload:

-This makes small integers very compact:

-* `42` fits in a single byte.
+* Small numbers (`< 128`) fit in 1 byte.
-* Larger numbers require more bytes.
-* A 64-bit integer can take up to 10 bytes.
+* Larger numbers require up to 10 bytes for 64-bit integers.

-Under the hood, the encoder must iterate over the value 7 bits at a time, setting continuation flags until the remaining bits are zero (note that `v` must be cast to an unsigned integer like `uint64` so that right-shifting logical shifts zeroes into high bits rather than preserving the sign bit):

 ```go
 for v >= 1<<7 {